 - Chainlinks: Want a fun way to get to class or around the city?
 Loyola offers free bike rentals to current students.

 - Divvy Bikes: Take advantage of Chicago's unique bike sharing system.
 When you're done, you can drop it off at any of hundreds of stations around the city!

 - Bar 63: A laid back environment with great food and plenty of locals!

 Festivals and Events

-Art Institute –Free daily admission for Loyola students.
-Thursdays are also free from 5 p.m. – 8 p.m.
+- Art Institute: Free daily admission for Loyola students.
+Thursdays are also free for Illinois residents from 5 p.m. – 8 p.m.

 Popular Chicago Attractions

-TimeOut Chicago - Chicago events, activities, and other things to do.
+- TimeOut Chicago: Chicago news and information on events, activities and other things to do.